Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2014

-VMID complements ISF for investors who want broader UK equity exposure.
-The FTSE 250 has historically beaten the FTSE 100 on total returns, but the ride is rougher - deeper drawdowns during recessions and more sensitivity to domestic economic conditions.
+Complements ISF for broader UK exposure - the FTSE 250 has historically beaten the FTSE 100 on total returns but with deeper drawdowns.
 Combining ISF and VMID gives you the 350 largest UK-listed companies in two funds.
 Full fund profile on justETF.

 10. iShares Physical Gold ETC (IGLN)

-The asset: This is not an ETF in the strict sense - it is an Exchange Traded Commodity (ETC) backed by physical gold bars held in JPMorgan's London vaults.
-Each share represents a claim on a specific quantity of gold.
-It trades identically to an ETF on the London Stock Exchange.
+The asset: Strictly an Exchange Traded Commodity (ETC), not an ETF - backed by physical gold bars in JPMorgan's London vaults.
+Each share is a claim on a specific quantity of gold, and it trades identically to an ETF on the LSE.

 DetailValue